aloknecessary/webpack-demo/README.md

 yarn set version stable

-Complete webpack setup for development & production use.
+This setup is all about how to use webpack setup for development & production.

 [Please refer to my medium article for complete setup](https://ideas.byteridge.com/webpack-bundle-your-frontend-apps/)

-Thank you
+Thank you,

+-Alok